 - Provide a complete list of all the medicines you are taking — including any over-the-counter medications and natural supplements — and any allergies to drugs or other substances.

-- Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, or Dr. Long B. Nguyen will also want to know if you have a heart, lung or other medical condition that may need special attention before, during, or after a Cholecystectomy.
+- Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen will also want to know if you have a heart, lung or other medical condition that may need special attention before, during, or after a Cholecystectomy.

 - Drugs such as blood thinners, anti-inflammatory medications (arthritis medications), and Vitamin E may need to be stopped temporarily for several days to a week prior to surgery.